 Lactobezoars can occur in milk-fed infants.

 Delayed gastric emptying due to diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
-Early symptoms are related to hyperglycemia and include polydipsia... read more , mixed connective tissue disease Mixed Connective Tissue Disease (MCTD) Mixed connective tissue disease is an uncommon, specifically defined syndrome characterized by clinical features of systemic lupus erythematosus, systemic sclerosis, and polymyositis with very... read more , or other systemic illness increases the risk of gastric bezoar formation.
+Early symptoms are related to hyperglycemia and include polydipsia... read more , mixed connective tissue disease Mixed Connective Tissue Disease (MCTD) Mixed connective tissue disease is an uncommon, specifically defined syndrome characterized by clinical features of systemic lupus erythematosus, systemic sclerosis, and polymyositis with very... read more , other systemic illness, or drugs increases the risk of gastric bezoar formation.